Getting Started on ASEEES Commons

 1. Complete your profile.
 Once you're logged in, edit your profile and add relevant information to it by clicking on your name and avatar at the top right-hand corner of any Commons page.
 Add a photo and help others recognize you the next time you’re at a conference together.
 Enter academic interests, link to your Web site, Twitter, Facebook, or LinkedIn profile, and add other information about yourself.

 2. Join and create groups.
 Search for and join groups that share your professional interests.
 If you have a special project or problem on which you want to collaborate with other Commons members, click Create Group to make your own group.
 Groups can be public, private, or hidden, but in any case you'll have access to group discussion boards with e-mail notifications, file sharing, and collaborative documents.
+Also, be sure to join the ASEEES Announcements Group so that you can receive announcements on great resources in the field.

 3. View and create sites.
 Look at the site directory and click Create Site to add your own.
 You can use sites to share information about your scholarship, boost your online presence, or to get feedback on a book or dissertation in progress.
 Alternatively, make a digital companion to your latest book, with images, audio and video files, and regular updates connecting your work to the world.
 Teaching or coediting a volume?
 Create a group Web site or blog where you can work collaboratively with others.
 By default, sites on the Commons are open to anyone, but you can restrict yours to its contributors or Commons members if you prefer.